 Ages 12+: Let them prepare the entire recipe, unsupervised, while you do the happy dance in the corner!

-- During the holidays we almost always find Medjool dates at Costo for a much better price than listed above, so keep an eye out!
+- During the holidays we almost always find Medjool dates at Costco for a much better price than listed above, so keep an eye out!

 - You’ll also find the almonds, bacon, and goat cheese at Costo for a better price than listed above.
-Buying groceries in bulk at at clubs like Costo and Sam’s Club save us a lot of money during the holidays when we do a lot of entertainig and attend numerous parties.
+Buying groceries in bulk at clubs like Costco and Sam’s Club saves us a lot of money during the holidays when we do a lot of entertaining and attend numerous parties.

 - Baked Chicken Wings